wp-plugins/lexi/readme.txt

 == Description ==

-Sometimes an RSS feed has a low bandwidth and during the page creation Wordpress has to wait after those RSS feeds has been downloaded.
-This plugin allow the site to read the RSS _after_ the page was created, not _during_ the process.
+Sometimes an RSS feed has a low bandwidth and during the page creation Wordpress has to wait after those RSS feeds had been downloaded.
+This plugin allows the site to read the RSS _after_ the page was created, not _during_ the process.

 To show a Feed in a post use `[lexi: configuration, rss, title, max_items]` or `lexiRSS($configuration, $rss, $title, $max_items)`.